AlanKrajina/AlanKrajina.github.io/_posts/2019-06-18-cli_data_gem_project_blog.markdown

 end
 ```
 In this *BestOnlineCodingBootcamps:Bootcamps* Class there is a method called ‘**initialize**’ that takes arguments and assigns them to instance variables.
 During initialization this method saves newly created Objects using ‘*self*’ and saves them to an empty class variable **@@all**.
-This is why that line of code in our previous class is important.
+Now this is why that line of code in our previous class is important.

 **BestOnlineCodingBootcamps::Bootcamps.new(name,rating,subjects,url)** calls ‘**initialize**’ method from *BestOnlineCodingBootcamps::Bootcamps* Class, creates a new Object (bootcamp) using method ‘***new***’, takes the newly created variables that we scraped and uses them as arguments upon initialization.
-Meaning now we have a new bootcamp with its info (name,rating,subjects,url) saved to an array.
+Meaning now we have a new bootcamp with it's info (name,rating,subjects,url) saved to an array.

 ```
 [1] pry(#<BestOnlineCodingBootcamps::Bootcamps>)> @@all